aswinthomas/hello_python/patterns/README.md

     </td>
     <td>
       <ul>
         <li>SubSystem classes: The classes that the facade aims to simplify for the client.
-They house in tricate details like setBrightness()For example a SmartHomeSystem</li>
+For example a SmartHomeSystem has intricate details like setBrightness() </li>
         <li>Facade: Serves as a gateway as a higher level interface, encapsulating complexities.
 For example a SmartHomeFacade that uses the SmartHomeSystem and maybe other systems as well</li>
       </ul>
     </td>